wmbenedetto/turbine.js/README.md

 Workflows don't always move inexorably forward in a straight line.
 Sometimes they need to backtrack, repeat, start over, etc. When this happens, you may need to reset some of the responses you previously set.

+Just like query functions and default responses, resets are defined in the init object passed to the Turbine constructor.
+A reset can be either a function reference, or a simple value.

 For example, consider a login form that limits a user to 3 login attempts before locking the login form.
 By default, the user can attempt to login, so the default response for `canAttemptLogin` is true.

+In addition, a reset function is defined for the `canAttemptLogin` query.
+This will be executed whenever Turbine moves backwards through the workflow past `canAttemptLogin`.

 ```javascript
 var initObj = {